jejacks0n/activeexperiment/README.md

 The library is generally in a usable state, but there are a few things that should be finished up:

+- Release the gem.
+- Test against rails main (there's some deprecations and I'm not sure it works yet).
 - Finish adding test helpers and a base test case for experiments.
 - Finish the redis hash cache store implementation.
 - Write tests to cover the generator and railtie.